rantahar/Lattice-Field-Theory/source/index.rst

 In practice the dimensionality of the integral grows quickly when increasing the volume and decreasing the lattice spacing.
 In most cases the integral can be calculated directly only for lattice sizes that are practically useless.

-Instead, we should use Montecarlo methods.
+Instead, we should use Monte Carlo methods.
 The problem here is the complex, unimodular weight, :math:`\exp(iS)`.
 Every configuration :math:`\{\phi\}` contributes with the same magnitude and result depends on cancellations between configurations.
 However, this is (mostly) solved in the imaginary time formalism of thermal field theory.